 - Clean vents: Dust and debris accumulate in your vents over time.
 Vacuum them thoroughly to breathe cleaner air and prevent potential airflow restrictions.
 To ensure that airflow is circulating correctly, airflow experts recommend keeping a clearance of 10” between vents and all furniture, curtains, and other objects.

-- Schedule a professional inspection: An annual inspection by a certified HVAC technician can identify potential problems and ensure your system is running efficiently.
+- Schedule a professional inspection: Ensure your system is in good working order with regular maintenance.
+A well-maintained system is a key strategy for your HVAC to run more efficiently, crucial for those prolonged St. Louis winters.
 A professional HVAC company can conduct furnace and air conditioner maintenance, heating and cooling repair, and new system installation as needed.
 Preventive measures can save you from costly repairs and improve your system’s performance.